 I would go back to that internship program, I think.
-I'm very mindful of people who have given me my start in my legal career, or people who helped me get into the court system.
+I'm very mindful of people who had given me my start in a legal career, or people who help me get into the court system.
 When I started with Judge Caruso, there was no internship program for law school students.
-I think they had one years ago, but it went by the wayside because of budget cuts and there was no money to pay any interns.
+I think they had one years ago, but it went by the wayside because we had budget cuts and there was no money to pay any interns.

-I know, for myself, when I was in law school, even when I was considering going to law school, I volunteered at a law firm or the Attorney General's office, just to get that experience and to see would I want to go to law school?
+When I was in law school, even when I was considering going to law school, I volunteered at a law firm or the Attorney General's office, just to get that experience and to see would I want to go to law school?
 Is this something I want to invest my time and interest in?
 And it was a volunteer position, but it was valuable to me because it solidified my interest in the law.
-Those contacts and experience that I gained there, for me, were instrumental later on getting a job.
+Those contacts and experience that I gained there, for me, was instrumental later on getting a job, things like that.

-I personally thought that there was value, even if it were a volunteer position that we couldn't pay for.
-So, I went to Judge Caruso, he was all for it, and now it's been eight years that that's been running.
+I personally thought that there was value in, even if it were a volunteer position that we couldn't pay for to get that started.
+So I went to Judge Caruso.
+He was all for it, and now it's been eight years that it's been running.
 Every year I canvas all of the judges in the 11 counties who would like a law student as an intern.
 We post those positions.
 Every year we get so many students that are able to get some experience in an area of law that they like, that they're interested in.
 Even though it's not paid, I think it's a valuable experience.
-If that helps someone to start them on their path, I think, for me that's a plus for me.
-I get a lot of satisfaction out of that.

-Yeah.
 That's a wonderful legacy, because you're actually training the future.